BackSlasher/blog.backslasher.net/content/finding-accounts-trusted-for-delegation.md

 -   **When "Any protocol" is enabled**, services don't need to present an existing kerberos TGS, but can fabricate one using only the user's id.
 (Source: [Technet](http://msdn.microsoft.com/en-us/library/ff650469.aspx))
    This method is designed to accommodate services that don't use kerberos authentication (e.g. websites that use forms authentication), but has a very serious implication - accounts allowed to do so don't have to present any proof that a specific user has even accessed the system - they can create any TGS out of thin air.
 -   **When constrained to specific services**, the resulting TGS is itself delegation-constrained to those services, so to allow a "triple hop" like this:
-   S1 \> S2 \> S3
+   `S1 > S2 > S3`
-   S1 must be configured either to allow delegation to *any service* or to S2 **AND** S3.
+   `S1` must be configured either to allow delegation to `any service` or to `S2` **AND** `S3`.
 -   **For really sensitive accounts** (such as domain admins), one can mark "Account is sensitive and cannot be delegated" to prevent AD allowing any form of delegation with this account.
-This account will suffer reduced functionality on applications requiring delegation to work (like the site described earlier).
+This account will suffer from reduced functionality on applications requiring delegation to work (like the site described earlier).

 ###Finding Allowed Accounts